Storm Bert: Latest disruption across Tayside, Fife and Stirling as roads closed

 The National Wallace Monument has been closed due to weather warnings.

-Meanwhile, the M80 J7 near Stirling is restricted after two lorries lost traction on the northbound carriageway.
+Meanwhile, the M80 J7 near Stirling was restricted after two lorries lost traction on the northbound carriageway.

+Bridge of Allan’s Christmas light switch-on entertainment has been cancelled due to the weather.

-SP Energy Networks has been dealing with powercuts in the KY7, KY14 AND KY15 areas of Cupar.
+SP Energy Networks are dealing with power cuts in the KY4 and KY5 areas of Lochgelly.

-The KY4 and KY5 areas of Lochgelly are also experiencing power cuts.

-Snowfall is also reportedly causing disruption on Halbeath Road in Dunfermline, and the A909 between Kelty and Burntisland.

-The Met Office has issued several weather warnings across parts of Angus, Perth, Fife, and Stirling this weekend during Storm Bert.
+The Met Office issued several weather warnings across parts of Angus, Perth, Fife, and Stirling this weekend.

 Conversation